Pain Management Program

 The Pain Management Program is designed to help patients who have chronic pain associated with variety of health problems.

 Pain can be very isolating and may lead to depression and over-reliance on pain medication.
 Relationships and family life often suffer as a result.
-This Program helps you to develop skills that will give you better control of your pain.
+This Program helps you to develop skills that will give you better control of your pain and enable you to resume many of the activities you may have put on hold.

 What is the Program about?

-- The Program is based on principles of neuroplastic transformation of pain.
+- The Program is based on the latest findings of research into the way the brain processes pain signals and how we can influence this, which is termed neuroplastic transformation of pain.
 This approach uses the brain's capacity to change (plasticity) to reverse pathways that have led to the development of chronic pain.

 - The basic principles of neuroplasticity